 Ze—Ze!
 I call out, but he’s already gone.

 I’m standing beside them.
 She’s beautiful — a native — tall and slender in a simple white dress.
-Defiantly she looks back, large eyes partly veiled by thick locks of coal tar hair.
+Defiantly she looks back at me, large eyes partly veiled by thick locks of coal tar hair.
 Her lips are full and pressed firmly together.
 She’s struggling, strong hands cuffing her, proud chest heaving under thin material.

 This is none of your business! the man hisses.

 His body is average.
 I can’t see his face.

 Yes—go! the man spits.

 I’ll go when you let her go, I hear myself saying.

 Suddenly the man starts to dissolve.
 Wait!
 I reach out to grab him but he’s already gone — vanished!
 My arms retreat and a soft hand touches me.
 She is smiling now — bright sunshine — her defiance a memory.

 Brushing the hair from her face she steps toward me.
 I feel the heat of her body as she draws me near.
 Her face tilts to mine and our lips crush together.
 Cane juice floods my mouth and I swallow it down.
 Some leaks out and she leans back laughing.
 Her voice — polished silver — she has diamonds for eyes.